 G’mork never really manages to hurt Atreyu, apart from a large scratch in the final battle.
 The wolfs presence one of fear and apprehension more than threat.
 Interestingly the image of the black wolf appears in ancient Norse mythology as ‘Fenrir‘, the son of Odin.
 A wolf of darkness and strength who foreshadows the end of times.
 Equally many cultures maintain that the appearance of a black dog in dreams foretells death.
 Atreyu’s defeat of G’mork therefore represents the banishing of the spectre of death.
 With Bastian realising that life must go, with his fear of death never acting as a barrier to life.

 We are all part of a NeverEnding Story

-Finally Bastian must join the NeverEnding Story, in helping Atreyu to complete his task of rebuilding a broken Fantasia.
+Finally, Bastian must join the NeverEnding Story, in helping Atreyu to complete his task of rebuilding a broken Fantasia.
 And it is here where The NeverEnding Story embodies a much larger truth of life and death.
-One that speaks to the fact that we live in circle of both loss, love and new beginnings.
-As Bastian renames the Childlike Empress, while thinking about his mother.
+One that speaks to the fact that we live in a circle of both loss, love and new beginnings.
+As Bastian renames the Childlike Empress while thinking about his mother.
 His memories and love of her, enabling the continuation of Fantasia’s story.
 With Bastian understanding that the memory, love and actions of those now gone, often live on in those left.
 Passed down from generation to generation through the actions we choose or do not choose to take.
-Ultimately delivering a message that both life and death are simply part of one never ending story.
+Ultimately delivering a message that both life and death are simply part of one never-ending story.